radical-cybertools/radical.saga/README.md

 The unit tests for saga-python can be found in the tests/ subdirectory.
 Instructions how to tun the tests are in tests/README.md.

-SAGA-Python requires Python version 2.x, specifically version 2.5 or newer.
+RADICAL-SAGA requires Python version >= 2.5 and < 3.x.